NOTANO0B/MetaMC/index.md

 <br>Various Explosives
 <br>Epic Gear!
 <br>This datapack is currently being developed by github user NOTANO0B, or more commonly known as NOTANOOB#8711 on discord.
+<br>AN EPIC TEXTURE PACK IS ALSO INCLUDED, THIRSTY YET?!

 ### Markdown